Posted on

 Both are affordable, versatile, oven-safe, and compatible with all stovetops.
 They excel in searing and browning due to their dense, heat-retaining design.
 (Though cast iron is thicker and retains heat better).

 However, they require more effort to prevent sticking, and cast iron’s heaviness and slow heating can be cumbersome.
 Carbon steel offers a lighter, faster-heating alternative, ideal for those first transitioning from non-stick pans.
+Note that both can leach iron, so cooking with either will significantly increase your iron intake.
+This is beneficial for most, but risky if you have iron overload.

 Before anything, always season your cast iron or carbon steel pan.
 (You do not season enameled pans.)